tdpetrou/pandas_cub/README.md

 return DataFrame(new_data)
 ```

-Where `new_data` is a dictionary mapping the column names to a one-dimensional numpy array.
+where `new_data` is a dictionary mapping the column names to a one-dimensional numpy array.
 It is your job to create the `new_data` dictionary correctly.

 ### 10. The `dtypes` property